The Relationship Between Educational Attainment and Labor Force Status in Illinois

 The chart below shows 12-month moving average unemployment rates by educational attainment level.

-Illinois residents with less than a high school diploma not only had the highest average unemployment rate among all educational attainment levels, but also saw the largest unemployment rate increase during the 2007-2009 recession, rising 9.6 points or from 7.5 percent in January 2007 to 17.5 percent in April 2010.
-As of September 2017, the unemployment rate for this group had fallen to pre-recession levels.
+- Illinois residents with less than a high school diploma not only had the highest average unemployment rate among all educational attainment levels, but also saw the largest unemployment rate increase during the COVID-19 pandemic.
+Illinois residents with less than a high school diploma saw their average unemployment rate increase from a low of 3.9 percent in March 2020 to a peak level of 11.9 percent in March 2021, tripling their unemployment rates.
+As of April 2024, the average unemployment rate for this educational attainment group had fallen below 6.0 percent but remained above pre-pandemic levels.
+As of March 2025, their unemployment rate has been steadily rising and was at 8.6 percent.

 Labor force participation rates by Educational Attainment Level